j-sieben/PIT/Doc/output_modules.md

 `PIT_MODULE` implements the following methods:

+- `LOG_VALIDATION` with `MESSAGE_TYPE` parameter, used to handle user input validation without which normally are not persisted but only shown on the respective GUI.
-- `LOG` with `MESSAGE_TYPE` parameter, used to handle error, warn or debug messages
+- `LOG_EXCEPTION` with `MESSAGE_TYPE` parameter, used to handle fatal, severe, error, warn, info or debug messages if an exception occurred.
+- `PANIC` with `MESSAGE_TYPE` parameter, used as a final resort.
+Intended use is to catch unforeseen, unrecoverable errors such as in the `when others` branch of an exception handler.
-- `LOG` with `MSG_PARAMS` parameter, used to log state
+- `LOG_STATE` with `MSG_PARAMS` parameter, used to log state of arbitrary key-value-pairs.
+Can be used to trace the actual status of any number of variables within a method.
 - `NOTIFY`, used to signal changes.
-Normal use would be to report progress of long running actions etc. Experimental
+Normal use would be to report progress of long running actions etc. The implementation may require a websocket server to send the messages to.
+- `TWEET` with a message type parameter.
+It uses a generic message with only plain text and is meant to output code debug information quick and dirty.
+Not meant to be part of the final code.
-- `PRINT`, used to pass messages to a UI level
+- `PRINT`, used to pass messages without any severity etc. Useful to print output to a GUI or similar.
 - `ENTER`, used to log entering a method, including parameters etc.
 - `LEAVE`, used to log leaving a method, including parameters, timing information etc.
-- `PURGE`, used to clean the log based on severity and/or date settings
+- `PURGE_LOG`, used to clean the log based on severity and/or date settings
 - `CONTEXT_CHANGED`, used to signal that the log settings were changed

 As all of them are implemented as stubs doing nothing, you're free to overload only those methods you require in your inherited object.
 Each output module may have any number of parameters and supporting objects like tables, but at the bare minimum it should define a parameter setting the fire threshold of the output module.
 By defining this threshold, message of a severity less than this threshold will be ignored.